jhumelsine/jhumelsine.github.io/_posts/2024-11-27-abstraction-cohesion.md

 You realize there can be multiple guns, so you want some degree of abstraction.

-But not everything is a rifle.
+But not everything is a gun.
 What about bazookas?
 Or what about previous weapon technology, such as the musket, or even the bow and arrow?

 These can all be concrete examples of paired cohesive abstractions of a __Launcher__ and __Projectile__.
 Some concrete pairs could be: __Gun/Bullet__, __Bazooka/Shell__, __Musket/Ball__, __Bow/Arrow__, __Sling/Shot__, etc.